hodaa/notification-system/README.md

 ## Design Pattern Used

-1- `Abstract Factory` pattern to encapsulate creation of the data provider object  from the business logic
+1- `Abstract Factory` pattern to encapsulate creation of the provider object  from the business logic

 2- `Reposiotory` pattern  to get data form datasource (Apis).